rob-blackbourn/jetblack-serialization/documentation/user-guide/defaults.md

 # Defaults

 There is a `DefaultValue` annotation.
-This can be used in conjunction with the othe annotations.
+This can be used in conjunction with the other annotations.

 For example: